MultiSafepay/docs/content/developer/general/generic-gateways.md

 ### Gift cards

+Use the generic gateway to integrate [custom gift cards](/payment-methods/gift-cards/custom-cards/).

-Generic gateways can be particularly useful for gift cards, because we don't support all [open-loop gift cards](/payment-methods/gift-cards/open-loop-closed-loop/) in our ready-made integrations and **no** closed-loop gift cards.
+The generic gateway is particularly useful for gift cards, because we don't support all [open-loop gift cards](/payment-methods/gift-cards/open-loop-closed-loop/) in our ready-made integrations and **no** closed-loop gift cards.

-To use generic gateways for gift cards, email the Integration Team at <integration@multisafepay.com>
+For support, email the Integration Team at <integration@multisafepay.com>

 ### Co-branded credit cards